lumenwrites/rpgadventures.io-old/content/posts/articles/2022-02-10 Ask these questions to draw your players into the story.md

 <!-- ### Roleplay -->

-To help players to develop their characters and get into their role:
+Help players to develop their characters and get into their role:
 >
 - How do you feel about [the situation you're in]?
 - What’s going through your head as you do [some dramatic or dangerous thing, have a confrontation with another character]?

-Or to prompt them to interact with each other:
+Prompt them to interact with each other:
 >
 - How do you react [in response to another player's action, when you pick up on another player's emotions]?
 What do you say to them?
 - You notice [some important information, some detail other players can't see].
 Do you share it with a party or keep it secret?